Vishwa-ud/Electron-Desktop-App/README.md

 # create a cross-platform desktop app to resize image dimensions, using JavaScript and Electron.

-### Instralization
+## Installation
+1. Clone
 ```
 git clone https://github.com/Vishwa-ud/Electron-Desktop-App.git
 ```
+2. Navigate to Directory

-then to install packages
+3. then to install packages
 ```
 npm i
 ```
-then run
+4. then run
 ```
 npm start
 ```